xonixx/blog/goawk_cover.md

 Not so simple in practice.
 And the main problem here was the tight connection of **Parser** and **Resolver**.
 In fact, both of them worked on same pass, so it was impossible to run them separately.

 Let me explain, why this is important.
-If I just change the AST by adding the required AST nodes for the `__COVER["N"] = 1` statement, that nodes will lack some tiny (but important) pieces of information filled by the Resolver.
+If I just change the AST by adding the required AST nodes for the `__COVER["N"] = 1` statement, those nodes will lack some tiny (but important) pieces of information filled by the Resolver.
 So somehow I needed to run the updated AST through the resolution step once again.
 But this was technically impossible, because Resolver (being part of Parser) could only consume what parser consumes (that is list of tokens).

 So I thought, why not just render AST back to AWK source and then simply start the whole process from step 1.
 Luckily, GoAWK already had `String()` implementation for all AST nodes, so it could render AST back to AWK.
 Unluckily, this AWK source [was not guaranteed to be correct](https://github.com/benhoyt/goawk/issues/142), because its only purpose was to output the parsed AST tree for debug purposes (flag `-d`).